Simplification and Improvement of MMS Approximation: Introduction

 A complementary problem is to construct examples with the smallest upper bound on $\alpha$, say $\alpha^*$, such that $\alpha$-MMS allocations do not always exist for $\alpha > \alpha^*$.
 Feige, Sapir, and Tauber~\shortcite{feige2021tight} recently obtained the best-known $\alpha^* = 1-1/n^4$ for $n\ge 4$.
 They also gave an improved value of $\alpha^* = 39/40$ for the special case of $n=3$ agents.
 However, there is still a substantial gap between the lower and upper bounds.

 In this paper, we investigate the Garg-Taki algorithm and obtain the following results. \begin{itemize} \item A significantly simple analysis of the algorithm. \item An improved bound of $(\frac{3}{4} + \imp)$-MMS by slightly modifying the algorithm.
 Since $\imp \ge \frac{1}{12n}$ for all $n \ge 3$, this provides noticeable improvement for small $n$.
 We note that $\frac{3}{4} + \frac{1}{12n}$ was the best-known bound for $n> 4$. \item A tight example of the Garg-Taki's and our algorithms, which shows the limits of this approach in obtaining a better bound of $\frac{3}{4}+O(1)$.
-Interestingly, our example only utilizes identical valuations, for which MMS allocations are known to exist. \end{itemize}
+Interestingly, this example only utilizes identical valuations, for which MMS allocations are known to exist. \footnote{We recently learned that, interestingly, this example was also obtained earlier \cite{deuermeyer1982scheduling,babaioff2021fair} to show the tightness of greedy algorithms for approximating MMS.} \end{itemize}

 Our simplified analysis not only helped us to improve the MMS bound but also, together with the tight example, shed more light on why and for which instances the algorithm cannot do better.
 We believe that these results would help reduce the gap further between the lower and upper bounds.